A Complete Guide to Corner Tile

 Does your tile project have a niche?
 A window that needs trimming?
-A pony wall?
+A pony wall or shower bench?
 Then you'll likely need a trim piece for finishing the corners.
 Turning a corner can seem like a challenge, but not to worry, we'll walk you through the options you have.

-A glazed edge is the simpliest way to turn a corner.
+A glazed edge is the simplest way to turn a corner.
 This is where you simply glaze the short edges of your tile or brick and have them form the corner with a regular piece of tile.
 Like their trim counterparts, glazed edges are also priced by the linear foot.

-Justina Blakeney's bathroom utilizes a lot of glazed edge pieces to both turn a corner on walls, along with the trim along her arched shower niches:
+Justina Blakeney's bathroom utilizes a lot of glazed edge pieces to both turn a corner on walls, along with the trim along her arched shower niches.

-Here's a closer look at those glazed edges:
+Here's a closer look at those glazed edges.

-We can glaze the edges of our Brick too:
+We can glaze the edges of our Brick too.

-Tile Shown: Cotton Brick
+Tile Shown: Lewis Range Brick